SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

-Extensions of a generic type can also include requirements that instances of the extended type must satisfy in order to gain the new functionality.
-This is discussed in :ref:`Generics_ExtensionWithWhereClause` below.
+Extensions of a generic type can also include requirements that instances of the extended type must satisfy in order to gain the new functionality, as discussed in :ref:`Generics_ExtensionWithWhereClause` below.

 .. _Generics_TypeConstraints: